-A team of professional buyers, the VPF Procurement Operations staff brings its considerable commodity and buying expertise to bear on this complex process, which often requires knowledge of sponsor requirements, safety regulations, and special considerations for large-ticket items or new technologies.
+A team of professional buyers, the VPF Procurement Operations staff brings its many commodities and buying expertise to bear on this complex process, which often requires knowledge of sponsor requirements, safety regulations, and special considerations for large-ticket items or new technologies.

 As VPF completes the transition to the new Buy-to-Pay (B2P) system, many small-dollar purchases are now automatically submitted to the supplier electronically.
 This enables the buying team to focus on more complex purchasing activities.
-The new B2P system provides more visibility into the buying process, enabling DLCs and VPF buyers to follow a purchase through every stage of the transaction, as well as provide better metrics for reporting.
+The new B2P system provides more visibility into the buying process, enabling DLCs and VPF buyers to follow a purchase through every stage of the transaction and providing better reporting metrics.

 Procurement Operations works closely with Research Administration Services (RAS) in the Office of the Vice President for Research (VPR) to help DLCs stay compliant with sponsor requirements.
 They help facilitate the purchase of lab chemicals and sensitive materials with MIT Environment, Health, and Safety (EHS), ensuring all hazardous materials are purchased under safety guidelines.

 As technologies change, the buying team keeps up with technical and safety requirements and regulations.
 They stay informed about changes within companies and industries, and can direct DLCs to alternative companies if a supplier goes out of business, is debarred, or is not meeting guidelines for safety, security, or other critical concerns.